Yegor-men/mnist/README.md

 # mnist

-The classic MNIST classification datasets
+The classic MNIST classification datasets, for both numbers and clothes datasets.
+Perhaps anything else interesting that appears.